 Thankfully, plenty of companies have taken steps to eliminate this issue by creating some amazing bottle designs.

 These magic bottles are the best bottles to reduce gas and differ from regular ones because they are designed to eliminate airflow and prevent your baby from swallowing any air that does find its way into the bottle.

 These adorable egg-shaped bottles are built with a flexible silicone, and they have dual anti-colic vents.
 These bottles are a great option to try, as they work wonderfully at keeping air out of milk.

 The fact that the vents are built right into the nipple ensures that air is pulled out before your little one can take a sip.
-These bottles are definitely the best of the best for reducing gas.
+Comotomo Baby Bottles are definitely one of the best options for reducing gas.

 The Philips Avent Bottle is also very popular among mommies.
 These bottles are amazing and come in adorable colors, and they can be found in pink, clear, or blue.

-Aside from their appearance, their ability to reduce gassiness is what makes them an excellent choice and a 2nd great candidate as the best bottle for gassy baby.
+Aside from their appearance, their ability to reduce gassiness is what makes the Philips Avent Bottle an excellent choice and a 2nd great candidate as the best bottle for gassy baby.